hwclass/objeckt/README.md

 objeckt
 =======

-An object creation and management library also using inheritance as a OOP paradigm.
+Objeckt : An Object Creation and Management Library Using Inheritance and Other OOP Paradigms.